 RYA 2004/6

 CASE 108

-Rule 28.1, Sailing the Course
+Rule 28.2, Sailing the Course

 Rule 44.1(b), Penalties at the Time of an Incident: Taking a Penalty Rule 44.2, Penalties at the Time of an Incident: One-Turn and Two-Turns Penalties

 When taking a penalty after touching a mark, a boat need not complete a full 360° turn, and she may take her penalty while simultaneously rounding the mark.
-Her turn to round the mark will serve as her penalty if it includes a tack and a gybe, if it is carried out promptly after clearing and remaining clear of the mark and other boats, and when no question of advantage arises.
+Her turn to round the mark will serve as her penalty if it includes a tack and a gybe, if it is carried out promptly after she is no longer touching the mark and is well clear of other boats, and when no question of advantage arises.